16 Years Running a Business: What Actually Worked

 I started my first business at sixteen.
-Not because I had a grand vision.
-Because I hated depending on other people for money.
-That simple discomfort led to sixteen years of building, failing, rebuilding, and eventually figuring out what actually works.
+Not because I had some grand vision.
+Because I hated asking my parents for money.
+That one discomfort turned into 16 years of building, failing, rebuilding, and eventually figuring out what separates businesses that survive from ones that don’t.

 Here’s what I wish someone had told me at the start.
-For the practical tools behind these lessons, check my guide on must-have tools for freelancers.

 Cash Flow Is Everything